 On the other hand, there are several EOTech alternatives that will save you wads of cash and still provide enough functionality to be used on your tactical and small arms weapons.

 Some of these models are not worth the low price as they are poorly made and do not perform at a high enough standard in the field.

-Before we get into our 4 top EOTech Clone list, let’s briefly look at some characteristics of these sights that you should be aware of when looking to purchase one of these gun sights.
+Before we get into our 4 top EOTech Clone list, let’s briefly look at some characteristics of these sights that you should be aware of when looking to purchase one of these rifle optics.

 The 4 Best EOTech Knock Offs and Alternatives

 In this section we will review 4 of the best choices, if you are looking for EOTech-like that doesn’t break the bank.

 The Dagger Defense DDHB is a rugged EOTech replica that is made from aircraft grade aluminum.
 The design of this site is compact and has a sturdy look to it.
 It also has an integrated mounting base.
 While this knock off EOTech is not a holographic site, it does use a quality red dot reticle and is built similar to an EOTech holo sight.